Q. What type of advisors work with Total Office?

 For large companies that already have office staff, we generally handle project or over flow tasks such as monthly and quarterly portfolio and invoice mailings, hard copy and e-newsletter creation and mailing, seminar setup and registration.

-Q. How do you communicate with advisors?
+Q. How do you communicate with clients?

 Q. What is the most important thing I should do before (or directly after) contracting with Total Office, Inc.?